 Early in my career I worked at The Center for Contextual Change in Chicago, Illinois, a premier training ground for family therapists and mediators, and later at THE CENTER: Post-Traumatic Disorders Program at the Psychiatric Institute of Washington, DC., well-known hub for the study and treatment of dissociative disorders.
 Between 1998 and 2007, I managed addiction and mental health treatment programs in the Portland metropolitan area, where I promoted family therapy, mediation, and attention to trauma and adverse childhood experiences.

 My publications include chapters in Differential Diagnosis and Treatment in Social Work, fourth edition, ed.
 Francis Turner (Simon and Schuster, 1995) and The Art of Psychotherapy, ed.
 Simon (Wiley, 1999).
 Other academic articles have appeared in Clinical Social Work Journal, Journal of Family Psychotherapy, Journal of Child Sexual Abuse, and Treating Abuse Today.
-My essays have appeared in The New York Times, The Sun, and Salon, among others.
+My essays have appeared in The New York Times, The Sun, The Oregonian, and Salon, among others.

 Since 1997 I have been licensed to practice clinical social work in the State of Oregon (L2532).